 Year 1: Reed Canary Grass

 At first it was a reed canary grass infested nightmare.
 One wrong step might send you chest deep into the cold swampy water.
-After the first year of restoration, one giant head-height field of reed canary grass grew back as a giant head-height field of Beggar’s tick.
+After the first year of weed control, a huge patch of invasive reed canary grass grew back as a huge patch of Beggar’s tick.

 Year 2: Beggar’s Tick